Breakfast with Girls: Production

-Richard Dodd (left) and Ken Andrews (right) helped engineer and produce Breakfast with Girls.
+Self during the recording of Breakfast with Girls in 1998.

-After signing to DreamWorks Records, a larger budget allowed Mahaffey to work with various acclaimed engineers and producers for the album, including Ken Andrews of Failure, Richard Dodd, and Hugh Padgham.
+After signing to DreamWorks Records, a larger budget allowed Mahaffey to work with various acclaimed engineers and producers for the album, including Andrews, Richard Dodd, and Hugh Padgham.
 He additionally recorded with a full orchestra for some songs, led by the Nashville String Machine.
 Sessions primarily took place at Ocean Way in Nashville, Tennessee, with additional recording done at the Bennett House in Franklin, Tennessee, Mahaffey's home in Murfreesboro, Tennessee, and Treasure Isle in Nashville.
 Mahaffey composed each song's instrumental before writing lyrics, prioritizing a wide range of expression.

-Mahaffey spent his weekdays working on Breakfast with Girls while allotting weekends to work on Gizmodgery (2000), an album recorded entirely with toy instruments.
-Mahaffey wrote and recorded "Suzie Q Sailaway" for inclusion on the latter, but was requested by the label to put it on the former.
-He subsequently re-recorded the song with a full band, wishing to contain toy songs to Gizmodgery.
+Mahaffey spent his weekdays working on Breakfast with Girls while allotting weekends to work on Gizmodgery (2000), which is dubbed as "a toy instrument album" due to being recorded completely with toys.
+Mahaffey occasionally sent songs recorded during these sessions to DreamWorks, with them becoming interested in one and asking him to re-record it for inclusion on Breakfast with Girls, he subsequently re-recorded the song with a full band, wishing to contain toy songs to Gizmodgery.
 This process delayed the release of Breakfast with Girls, which, combined with the track's shift in style, led to a retroactive dissatisfaction.
 Despite having Self under contract, DreamWorks decided against releasing Gizmodgery under the label.

-Late in development, DreamWorks executives told Mahaffey that the album did not have any viable singles.
-In retaliation, he wrote "Uno Song" in two days as the "prettiest pop song" possible.
-Named after the card game Uno, it was intended to appeal to the band's large female audience and become a hit single.
-The song is Mahaffey's first project in Pro Tools, thus the album's only non-analog song.
+The song "Uno Song" was Mahaffey's first project in Pro Tools, and thus the album's only non-analog song.
 The track's files were lost during production, leading the song's final version to be a rough mix.
-Instead of "Uno Song", the label chose "Meg Ryan" as a single, a love song centered around the actress of the same name.
+The label chose "Meg Ryan" as a single, a love song centered around the actress of the same name.
 Overall, Self spent two years creating Breakfast with Girls.

 Brunch

-The bottom half of the Brunch B-side EP.
+The stylized text of the Brunch B-side EP.

-Mahaffey originally wrote and produced eighteen songs for Breakfast with Girls, but DreamWorks Records cut five.
-All five appear as bonus tracks on vinyl copies of the album, while some of these were picked to appear on Brunch, the band's first EP.
-It was released through DreamWorks Records and Spongebath Records, and given to fans who pre-ordered Breakfast with Girls as consolation for its multiple delays.
-The first song, "Fliptop Box", consists solely of indirect references to smoking.
-Mahaffey struggled with addiction at the time, so he wrote the song in a failed attempt to quit.
+Mahaffey originally wrote and produced eighteen songs for Breakfast with Girls, but he told that DreamWorks Records "chopped" five songs, which then appear as bonus tracks on vinyl copies of the album, while some of these were picked to appear on Brunch, the band's first EP.
+It was released two months later in September 1999, through DreamWorks Records and Spongebath Records, and given to fans who pre-ordered Breakfast with Girls as consolation for its multiple delays.